mariechatfield/call-my-congress/README.md

 It is built using data freely provided by the [US Census Geocoding Services](https://geocoding.geo.census.gov/) and [GovTrack.us](https://www.govtrack.us/developers).

 The app consists of an Ember client app and an Express server.
-All the application code can be found in [`app/`](app/).
-The server consists of a single file: [`app/server.js`](app/server.js).
-All other files in that directory belong to the client-side Ember app.
+All the front end application code can be found in [`app/`](app/).
+The back end application code can be found in [`backend/app/`](backend/app/).

 ## Prerequisites